fwessels/minio/DESIGN.md

 It is intended for developers who want to [contribute](https://github.com/minio/minio/blob/master/CONTRIBUTING.md) to the development of Minio as well as people generally interested  in the design of Minio.

 At its heart Minio is essentially a web server serving large binary blobs over HTTP that are either stored on disk (for put operations) or read from disk (for get operations).
+It is designed with scalability and simplicity in mind and has been developed from the ground up in Golang.

 ## Code organization